 Shannon Brownlee’s seminal book Overtreated delves into the data showing just how harmful too much care can be.
 Written for a lay audience.

-The Implications of Regional Variations in Medical Spending, the Dartmouth Health Atlas: Part 1 and Part 2 provides the original evidence showing that more care is not always better.
+John Wennberg’s 1973 Science article on regional variation in healthcare practice, as well as his book Tracking Medicine, are classic Slow Medicine references.
+Subsequently, Wennberg’s group at Dartmouth published: The Implications of Regional Variations in Medical Spending, the Dartmouth Health Atlas: Part 1 and Part 2, which provide key evidence showing that more care is not always better.
 Written for a medical audience.

 Read about the “Less is More” series in JAMA IM: An ever-growing collection of articles highlighting situations where fewer interventions lead to better outcomes.
 The collection includes original research and case studies that provide “teachable moments”.
 Written for a medical audience but may be appreciated by lay readers.